adibarra/fintasy/README.md

 Insomnia is recommended for testing and debugging the API.
 It allows you to automatically and manually issue http requests.
 Instructions for installing Insomnia can be found [here](https://insomnia.rest/download).

 ## Environment Setup
+This is a one-time setup.
+If you have already done this, you can skip to the next section.
 1. Open Docker Desktop.
 Make sure it is running before continuing.
 2. Open VSCode.
 3. Install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.